Bellstrom/toccare-interactive-map-maker/release-builds/toccare-win32-x64/resources/app/CONTRACT.md

 ## Task 45
 ### Export Embeddable Map: Can the map be exported to an embeddable HTML5 object which can be interacted with?
-1. Load “test_project_embed.tim”.
+1. Load a project .
 2. Click File.
 3. Click Export to HTML5.
-5. Navigate to the /embed_test folder and click Save.
+5. Create a folder named "Export Test" and click Select Folder with the folder highlighted.
-4. Copy the code in the dialog box that appears.
-5. Open “/embed_test/map_data.html” in a text editor.
-6. Replace “PLACE CODE HERE” with the copied code.
-7. Save map_data.html.
+4. Verify that a message box appears and click OK.
-8. Open embedded_map.html in Google Chrome.
+5. Open “/Export Test/map.html” in Google Chrome.
-9. Verify that the map is embedded in the webpage.
+6. Verify that the map appears in the webpage.
-10. Verify that the map can be panned by clicking and dragging.
+7. Verify that the map can be panned by clicking and dragging.
-11. Verify that the map can be zoomed in and out with the scroll wheel.
+8. Verify that the map can be zoomed in and out with the scroll wheel.
-12. Verify that information appears when a landmark is double clicked.
+9. Verify that information appears when a landmark is double clicked.
-13. Test passes if steps 9-12 are verified.
+10. Test passes if steps 4 and 6-9 are verified.